DETAILED ACTION

 Regarding claim 25, claim 25 is similar to claim 7 and it is rejected in the same manner and reasoning applying.

-Badin does not explicitly teach wherein each of the one or more first identified portions are dimensioned equally, an autonomous vehicle comprising: one or more cameras; and one or more processors operatively coupled to the one or more cameras to capture at least one image, and the one or more processors to use one or more trained neural networks to process at least one tensor corresponding to the at least one image:
+Han does not explicitly teach an autonomous vehicle comprising: one or more cameras; and one or more processors operatively coupled to the one or more cameras to capture at least one image, and the one or more processors to use one or more trained neural networks to process an operation using at least one tensor corresponding to the at least one image:, the first one or more identified portions and the second one or more identified portions are differently shaped.

-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to have modified the method of Badin to incorporate the teachings of Das for the benefit of processing of neural networks, and more particularly, to reducing execution time and power dissipation in processing of layers in a neural network (Das [0002])
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to have modified the method of Han to incorporate the teachings of Lin for the benefit of a convolution neural network accelerator involving a method of dividing data for transmission and merging in a convolution operation [0002] for an efficient storage scheme for reducing external memory bandwidth, which is aligned to the memory access patterns in modern CNN (Lin [0008])

-Badin and Das does not explicitly teach an autonomous vehicle comprising: one or more cameras; and one or more processors operatively coupled to the one or more cameras to capture at least one image, and the one or more processors to use one or more trained neural networks to process at least one tensor corresponding to the at least one image:
+Han and Lin does not explicitly teach an autonomous vehicle comprising: one or more cameras; and one or more processors operatively coupled to the one or more cameras to capture at least one image, and the one or more processors to use one or more trained neural networks to process at least one tensor corresponding to the at least one image:

 Theverapperuma teaches an autonomous vehicle (FIG. 1A is a simplified block diagram of an autonomous vehicle incorporating a controller system (referred to herein as an autonomous vehicle management system (AVMS)) according to certain embodiments [0014]) comprising: